top of page

 #KnowYourNumbers - understanding Blood Pressure and what the numbers mean

-What is blood pressure, and what do the numbers mean?
+What is blood pressure, and what do the chart numbers mean?

 Blood pressure is how hard your blood is pressing onto the insides of your veins and arteries.
 It's a measure of how hard your heart is working to push blood around your body.
 High blood pressure can damage your veins and arteries, leading to eye damage, kidney damage, heart attacks and strokes.
 High blood pressure is nick-named 'The silent killer' as it can be symptomless [you don't feel it happening] until something goes badly wrong.